Looking for an effective bed cooling system?

 If you get a cooling water system, you’ll need to add water regularly.

-Air cooling systems don’t need water, but you may need to replace or wash the filters regularly.
+Air cooling systems don’t need water, but you will need to replace or wash the filters periodically.

 Maintenance & Cleaning